 COUNTA has the function of counting the number of cells that contain numbers and the number of cells that contain anything.
 As a result, you can determine the number of cells that are not empty.

-Assume that cells A1 through D1 are words and cells G1 through I1 are numbers.
+Assume that cells A1 through D1 are words and cells G1 through I1 number.
 Therefore the use of the formula is =COUNTA(A1:I1)

 That results in 7 because the empty cells are only E1 and F1.